Students in Distress: A Guide for Helping

 - Stress the importance of getting help before a situation exacerbates

 - Suggest Counseling & Testing as a resource that is FREE and confidential

 - Consult when in doubt about the appropriateness of an intervention: Call the Dean of Students Office (482-6276), the University Police Department (482-6447), or Counseling & Testing (482-6480).
 A student whose behavior has become threatening, violent, or significantly disruptive may need a different kind of approach.

 What happens when a student comes to the counseling and testing center?

 Students should make their own appointment if possible.
-You can assist this process by offering the student immediate use of your phone.
 Students can also visit the Counseling Center to schedule an appointment.
 The receptionist will arrange for the student to meet with a staff member as soon as possible.
 In urgent situations, we will assist the student immediately.
 The student should be encouraged to state if they need to be seen that day.
 Students have access to unlimited, confidential, counseling sessions free of charge.

 Services we offer include: